GET ORDAINED

 No exceptions for minors. (§ 517.02)

-Adults between the ages of 18 and 21 years old can marry with the consent of all parents or guardians and written approval from a circuit clerk, if their reasons to marry are satisfactory to the court and a parent, guardian, or next of kin provides an affidavit stating the individual’s age.
+Adults between the ages of 18 and 21 years old can marry under the following conditions: with consent from of all parents or guardians and written approval from a circuit clerk, if their reasons to marry are satisfactory to the court; and a parent, guardian, or next of kin provides an affidavit stating the individual’s age.

-Minors: Males who are at least 17 years old, and females who are at least 15 years old, can marry if they have consent from a parent or guardian, are not intoxicated, and can provide a judge of any circuit, chancery, or county court with proof of sufficient reason and desire to marry. (§ 93-1-5)
+Exceptions for minors under the age of 18: Males who are at least 17 years old, and females who are at least 15 years old, can marry if the following conditions are met: they have consent from a parent or guardian; are not intoxicated; and can provide a judge of any circuit, chancery, or county court with proof of sufficient reason and desire to marry. (§ 93-1-5)

-Minors who are 16 or 17 years old can marry with the consent of a parent or guardian, or approval from the district court.
-At least two marriage counseling sessions are required by the court, and the minor must show the marriage is in their best interest. (§ 40-1-203, 40-1-213)
+Minors as young as 16 years old can marry with the consent of a parent or guardian, or approval from the district court.
+At least two marriage counseling sessions are required by the court, and the minor must show the marriage is in their best interest. (§ 40-1-203, § 40-1-213)

 Minors who are 17 years old can marry with the consent of a parent, or with the consent of a guardian and approval from a district court.
 The court can approve a marriage without parental or guardian consent under some extenuating circumstances, provided certain conditions are met.
 Minors who apply for a license at a commercial wedding chapel will be referred to the county clerk. (§ 122.025, § 122.040, § 122.0615)